6 Causes of High Testosterone in Women + How to Lower your Levels

 Anything that increases any of these hormones (even if you take these as supplements!) can increase your total testosterone.

-Obviously, the most common causes of high DHEA include increased demand on adrenal production (high cortisol and high DHEA levels) and excess supplementation (which can be a big problem as well).
+Obviously, the most common causes of high DHEA include increased demand for adrenal production (high cortisol and high DHEA levels) and excess supplementation (which can be a big problem as well).

 For this reason, it's a good idea to always check serum levels of DHEA in addition to cortisol levels when evaluating testosterone levels.